Tinks18/Yoga-project/README.md

   - The gallery section will allow the user to see the benefits of joining the Shubh Connections studio, as well as the benefits of yoga overall.
   - This user will see the value of signing up for the Shubh Connections courses.
 This should encourage the user to consider yoga as their form of exercise.
+  - The gallery will provide the user with supporting images to see what the classes look like.
+  - This section is valuable to the user as they will be able to easily identify the types of events the organisation puts together.

 ![Gallery](https://github.com/Tinks18/Yoga-project/blob/main/docs/gallery.jpg)